hughbris/grav-plugin-sqlite/README.md

 ```

 ## Usage
-A shortcode and a Form action are provided.
+A shortcode, Twig utility functions, and form actions are provided.

 1. `[sql-table]` to generate a table (or ***json*** string) from data in the database
+1. `grav.sqlite.utils` for running [queries using the PDO API](https://php.net/manual/en/class.sqlite3stmt.php) and accessing the results via Twig (or PHP)
-2. the `sql-insert` action for a ***Form*** is used to move data from a form to the database.
+1. the `sql-insert` action for a ***Form*** is used to move data from a form to the database.
 1. the `sql-update` action for a ***Form*** is used to update an existing row of data in the database.

 When the plugin is first initialised, it verifies that the database exists.
 If it does not exist, then every instance of the `[sql-table]` shortcode is replaced with an error message and the Form generates an error message when the submit button is pressed.